 This is what we ended up getting first and it’s great.
 One thing I wished it had was a light switching function that works (not a simple switch) because my toddler is simply very curious, so I also got a separate piece.

 BrainUp Busy Board is not too huge, so you can take it from one room to another without attaching it to the wall semi-permanently.

 P.S.
 These boards are also sold on Amazon, but then you cannot customize anything like colors or name tags.
 Etsy delivery might obviously take longer than Amazon one, but for many it might be worth it.
 Ultimately, it’s the same thing.

-If you’re ordering your gifts in advance or can wait 2 weeks for it to deliver, I highly recommend BusyAndFun Busy Board.
+If you’re ordering your gifts in advance or can wait 2 weeks for it to be delivered, I highly recommend BusyAndFun Busy Board.

 I love this board because it has elements for older kids as well.
 My toddler was always very into adult things, so he’s become obsessed with Busyboardtravel Busy Board.

 If you’re child still mouths things I’d take away the keys and give them back when the toddler is ready for it, but the rest is perfectly safe.
 It’s just a more “serious busy board” if that makes sense.